nottrobin/docs/src/en/users-models.md

 juju revoke bob read mymodel
 ```

-!!!
-Note:
+[note]
 The admin user has credentials stored in the controller and will be able to
 perform functions on any model.
 However, a regular user who has been given
 'add-model' permissions may need to specify which credential to use when
 logging in to a model for the first time.
 To specify a credential, run 'juju
 add-credential'.
+[/note]

 [addmodel]: ./models-adding.html